One of the questions I frequently get asked living in Mexico is if I get lonely.

 Given the likelihood we will all be spending at least some time alone no matter where we are, it makes sense to learn how to live it richly.

-In summary, I would offer the following advice if loneliness is a concern holding you back from Mexico or expat life:
+In summary, I would offer the following thoughts if the fear of loneliness holds you back from Mexico or expat life:

 Network with people in your target cities on expat forums and Facebook groups before you move.